eoinlynchcodes/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+* Explain what a token is used for.

+Tokens are used for login, authorisation and to access the data related to a token - they securely transmit data between the client and server as a JSON object.

-- [ ] What steps can you take in your web apps to keep your data secure?
+*  What steps can you take in your web apps to keep your data secure?

+Use tokens, encryption software like Stripe to hide sensitive data.

-- [ ] Describe how web servers work.
+*  Describe how web servers work.

+Client connects to a servers and sends a request for data.
+The server responds with the requested data if permissions allow.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+*  Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST
+Read - GET
+Update - PUT
+Delete - DELETE

 ## Project Set Up